 Working to reduce greenhouse gas emissions and engaging in other measures against global warming will contribute to easing the impact on the climate.
 Moreover, providing real estate properties with excellent functionality in terms of addressing these challenges is likely to engender more positive opinion and stronger support from tenants and this will lead to the enhanced competitiveness of the portfolio.
 MHR and MIM will aim to match compact cities compounded with multifaceted urban functions together with the various high energy-efficient systems to realize cities with excellent environmental efficiency.
-Through comprehensive and high-quality management of these urban areas, we will continue our efforts to reduce carbon emissions and engage in initiatives to counter global warming and climate change.
+Through comprehensive and high-quality management of these urban areas, we will continue our efforts to

-(Reduction Greenhouse Gas Emissions)
+(Reduction in Greenhouse Gas Emissions)